tahreem7926/Housing-Price-Prediction/README.md

 | Interpretability | Coefficient weights | Feature importance scores |

 ### Data Collection
-The dataset was scrapped directly from the website `Zameen.com` using a browser-based web scrapper extension.
-The data contains approx. 1005 proerty records across 26 columns.
+The dataset was scraped directly from the website `Zameen.com` using a browser-based web scraper extension.
+The data contains approx. 1005 property records across 26 columns.

 ### Pipeline Overview
 ```